eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/multiline-ternary/README.md

 - `"always"` (default) enforces newlines between the operands of a ternary expression.
 - `"always-multiline"` enforces newlines between the operands of a ternary expression if the expression spans multiple lines.
 - `"never"` disallows newlines between the operands of a ternary expression.
+- `"ignoreJSX": true` Ignore the ternary operator in JSX.
+Defaults to `false`.

 ### always